A message from Maryland's Secretary of Health, Laura Herrera Scott, MD, MPH

 Effective December 29, 2022, the DATA 2000 waiver is no longer required to prescribe buprenorphine for opioid use disorder.
 Only a DEA number is needed.
 The MACS team of addiction medicine experts are here to help you and your healthcare team.
+Select one of the following links to learn how you can help.

 All practitioners who have a current DEA registration that includes Schedule III authority, may now prescribe buprenorphine for opioid use disorder.